 An ode to breakfasts past

 It’s cold here today.
-A freezing wind is whipping down from the snowcapped mountains of Lesotho.
+A freezing wind is being piped in from the Antarctic.
 Not a day for flip-flops.
 Which is the first (of many) reasons to be grouchy.
 Its days like this I miss the bakery near my house the most.
 It had a dingy, dive bar feel to it… a hole-in-the-wall with the core-values of questionable hygiene and extra bacon, their menus slipped into plastic folders so greyed and bent they were difficult to decipher.

 I grouse about it to my wife.